dchenk/simple-author-box-1/readme.txt

 * Fixes #48 (Move feedback box only to support tab)
 * Fixes #49 (Display plugin version)
 * Fixes #43 (Add 500px icon)
+* Added various UI fixes (edit user profile button in plugin settings page, edit user profile/sab settings visible in author box _Only if user is logged in_ on the frontend)

 = 2.0.3 =
 * Fixed again the typography issue.